US and China plan talks on economics, including manufacturing ‘overcapacity’ issue, Yellen says

 “It’s going to be critical to our bilateral relationship going forward and to China’s relationship with other countries that are important, and this provides a structured way in which we can continue to listen to one another and see if we can find a way forward that will avoid conflict," Yellen told reporters.

+Xinhua on Saturday said the countries had agreed to discuss balanced growth of the United States, China and the global economy, financial stability, sustainable finance and cooperation in countering money-laundering.

-Earlier state media coverage of her trip had dismissed U.S. concerns about overcapacity as a pretext for tariffs.
-The official Xinhua News Agency wrote Friday night that while Yellen’s trip is “a good sign” that the world’s two largest economies are maintaining communication, “talking up ‘Chinese overcapacity’ in the clean energy sector also smacks of creating a pretext for rolling out more protectionist policies to shield U.S. companies."
+But earlier state media coverage of her trip had dismissed U.S. concerns about overcapacity as a pretext for tariffs.
+A commentary published Friday night, Xinhua wrote that while Yellen’s trip is “a good sign” that the world’s two largest economies are maintaining communication, “talking up ‘Chinese overcapacity’ in the clean energy sector also smacks of creating a pretext for rolling out more protectionist policies to shield U.S. companies."

 Yellen told reporters during an Alaska refueling stop en route to China that the U.S. “won’t rule out” tariffs to respond to China’s heavily subsidized manufacturing of green energy products.